vporton/wikipedia-upload/README.md

 ### View files

-If files are not Brotli-compressed, just open the BZZ URL.
+If files are not Brotli-compressed (so `cron.py` does), just open the BZZ URL.

 If the files are Brotli-compressed, you can view them only through a special proxy: run it as